pmlrsg/GISportal/README.md

 &ensp;**windows**

-## Fedora 19 ##
+## Fedora/RedHat/Centos ##
-These are the exact steps we use to install the GIS Portal on a fresh Fedora 19 installation.
-You may have some of the dependancies already and some steps you might be able to skip (for eample if SELinux is already permissive).
+These are the exact steps we use to install the GIS Portal on a fresh Fedora, RedHat or Centos installation.
+You may have some of the dependencies already and some steps you might be able to skip (for eample if SELinux is already permissive).

     sudo yum install httpd mod_wsgi
     sudo service httpd enable